rah55/react-js/README.md

 This repository contain food villa app project.

 To run the project we need to know about few points :-

 1. Allow CORS(cross origin ) because this will allow to fetch the swiggy api to our project.
+2. Install Parcel (bundlers) using [npm install parcel] and for developer machine use [npm install -D parcel].

    About the project
    1. This is project is about a food delivery app .In which we can select the restaurant at the home page and after that we select the menu item which will add into the cart .